maziz7508/Mid-term-Project/README.md

 # Mid-term-Project
-I created my Mid-term project relating the currency conversion.
+I created my Mid-term project related to the currency conversion system using PF concepts.